1. Identity & travel basics

 • Passport name, nationality, passport validity, and date of birth

-• Current country of residence and preferred contact language
+• Current country of residence

 • Estimated travel window and expected stay length